MakerBot: Controversies

-'Smart extruder' problems

 The Fifth generation was equipped with an interchangeable extruder with some self-diagnostics capabilities.
 It was new in the market and supposed to help printer maintenance, but very short extruder lifespan problems were common, requiring frequent replacement at high cost.
 This led to a class action lawsuit which was dismissed.
 Ultimately, Makerbot replaced the failing extruder with a new version.

-Closed source hardware

 Around September 2012 the company stated that for their new Replicator 2 they "will not share the way the physical machine is designed or our GUI".
 This departure from the previous open-source hardware model was criticized by part of the community, including co-founder (and now former employee) Zachary Smith.

 In 2014, the company faced significant criticism when it filed patent applications for designs that some claimed had been invented by members of its community and published to Thingiverse, such as the quick release extruder.
 Community members accused MakerBot of asserting ownership over their designs when those designs had been contributed with the understanding that they would remain open source.
 Then-CEO Bre Pettis released a statement dismissing these critics, citing patents that had been filed for unique inventions prior to any community-created designs, namely that the patent for the quick release extruder was originally filed in 2012 while the open source design was first published to Thingiverse in 2013.